-Between 1958 and 1968, Bullock's Realty Company, a subsidiary of Los Angeles-based Bullock's Department Stores, dedicated four open-air BULLOCK'S FASHION SQUARE malls in Southern California.
+Between 1958 and 1968, Bullock's Realty Company, a subsidiary of Los Angeles-based Bullock's Department Stores, dedicated four BULLOCK'S FASHION SQUARE malls in Southern California.

-FASHION SQUARES were promoted as "a new concept in community shopping.".
+FASHION SQUARES were promoted as "a new concept in community shopping."
 Stores sold fashion apparel, accessories and home furnishings.
 Other specialty services were also provided.
 The malls were relatively small venues; usually within the 400,000 square foot range.
 Each mall contained between seventeen and forty stores and

 Over the years, two of the original FASHION SQUARE venues were enclosed (those in Sherman Oaks and Torrance).
 The Sherman Oaks complex is the only one that still exists, albeit in a greatly modified form.